History of the club: media from 2000 to 2022 rediscovered! To see in the gazetteGo to info

 Twelve loops are accessible all year round, while the other two (Ventoux and Lure) are subject to restrictions in winter depending on snow conditions on the roads.

-Our cycle route is accessible to any reasonably fit cycle tourist, regardless of their physical condition: the longest loop is 122 km but only has an elevation gain of 1,170 m, while the most difficult has an elevation gain of 2,220 m over 96 km.
-On average, the loops are 98 km long with 1,790 m of elevation gain.
-And, as they are loops, shortcuts are almost always possible.
+Our tour is accessible to all cyclists with a little training, whatever their level of fitness: the longest loop is 122 km long but has only 1170 m of ascent, while the most difficult loop has an ascent of 2220 m for 96 km.
+On average, the loops are 98 km long and have an altitude difference of 1790 m.
+And, because they are loops, shortcuts are almost always possible.

 This hike was mapped out by Denis Chouquet-Stringer of the Confrérie des Cent Cols and modified by Jean-Marc Clément.